back

 While expressing your viewpoint may be appropriate in some contexts, avoid imposing personal opinions when drafting a professional letter.
 Instead, focus on providing facts and evidence to support your message.

-This approach ensures that the letter maintains a neutral and respectful tone, which is crucial for effective communication in a professional setting.
+This approach ensures that the letter maintains a neutral and respectful tone, which is important for effective communication in a professional setting.

 Example 1: Instead of “I think the manager is incompetent,” write “There have been several instances that raise concerns about the manager’s ability to handle the situation effectively.”